PowerDNS/pdns/docs/domainmetadata.rst

 Apart from raw SQL statements, setting domain metadata can be done with ``pdnsutil set-meta`` and retrieving metadata is done with ``pdnsutil get-meta``.

+The following options can not be edited via the metadata endpoint:
+API-RECTIFY
+* AXFR-MASTER-TSIG
+* NSEC3NARROW
+* NSEC3PARAM
+* PRESIGNED
+* LUA-AXFR-SCRIPT
+* TSIG-ALLOW-AXFR

 .. _metadata-allow-axfr-from:

 ALLOW-AXFR-FROM